-- The applicant/licence holder and aluminium smelting plant and must have effective water management policies and procedures and/or a water management programme. - Licence holders must report annually to the Trust on water management during the b aluminium making process, this should include: - Objectives and targets. - Explanation for any divergence from objectives and targets. - Initiatives taken to manage fresh water use better and improve water efficiency, including use of recycled water or harvested rainwater, if applicable.
+- The applicant/licence holder and aluminium smelting plant and must have effective water management а policies and procedures and/or a water management programme. - Licence holders must report annually to the Trust on water management during the aluminium making b process, this should include: - Objectives and targets. - Explanation for any divergence from objectives and targets. - Initiatives taken to manage fresh water use better and improve water efficiency, including use of recycled water or harvested rainwater, if applicable.